Skip to content

 Benefits2 year program

-This program identifies, nurtures, and enhances a network of U.S.-based Japan specialists bringing diverse expertise and perspectives to the bilateral policy-making process in the mid- and long-term.
+This program identifies, nurtures, and enhances a network of U.S.- and Japan-based public policy intellectuals who bring diverse expertise and perspectives to the bilateral policy-making process in the mid- and long-term.
 It is conducted in collaboration with the Maureen and Mike Mansfield Foundation and the program Advisory Committee (AC).

 Requirements

-• Participants should be interested in working together with other scholars and practitioners to resolve global challenges; their research should fall within the following 3 thematic areas:
+• Participants must be interested in working together with other scholars and practitioners to resolve global challenges.

 • Scholars must demonstrate professional interest in Japan, and be at advanced assistant or early associate professor levels.